 before the start of the implementation of the action, submit this list of pre-existing rights (Article 2.4.2. i)) to the Council;

-transmit to the Council of Europe a final narrative report on the use made of the grant by <date>:
+transmit to the Council of Europe a final narrative report on the use made of the grant by <date>.
+The final narrative report shall be prepared using the model available in Appendix IV to this Agreement.

 transmit to the Council of Europe by <date>: